fibbl-docs/fibbl-docs.github.io/src/README.md

 - `.fibbl-bar-content` - a class of the component which is inserted into client defined container.
 Using this class you can style the element.
 Usually only `height` and `width` required.

+Custom Events:

+- `fibbl-bar-content-change` - [CustomEvent][1] with `{detail: {button: HTMLElement}}`, where `button` is the clicked HTML element with `data-element` attribute.
+Currently, the event is fired only when the bar has a container and the content has been updated after the click.
+The event may be useful on mobile devices, where a click on "Augmented Reality" or "Virtual Try On" buttons doesn't cause the content change, but the AR or VTO are launched at once and the event isn't fired.

 ### Advanced usage of `fibbl-bar`

 If you want to use the `fibbl-bar` to create a fancy menu with significant customizations, first of all, you should